BaderSZ/lib.sh/README.md

 #LIB.SH
 Implementing LIBC for bash, purely in bash.

+#FAQ
+Q: But... why?
+A: Why not?

+Q: Really.
+Why?
+A: I was bored. :/

+#REQUIREMENTS
+So far, the only necessary packages are `bash` and `bc` for mathematical functions.

 #HOWTO
 Simply include the desired file via `source src/file.sh`.
 To include all, add `source lib.sh` to your script.